paidinesh7/dineshpai.in/content/blog/Indian financial service in numbers.md

 >***Size of Indian capital markets – Retail***
 >
 >*As of Jan 2021, CDSL has 2.89 crores, and NSDL has 2.08 crores demat accounts.
 That is a total of around five crore non-unique demat accounts.
-For example, I personally have over a dozen demat accounts opened in the last 20 years; most of them now inactive.*
+For example, I personally have over a dozen demat accounts opened in the last 20 years; most of them are now inactive.*
 >
 >*A better way to track the size of the market is by looking at the NSE’s active client data.
 As of Jan 2021, according to NSE, around 1.6 crores or 16 million customers had traded once a year last year (last 12 months).
 This again is not a unique count, so if a customer had traded with two brokers, it would show up twice.
 By the way, this number has almost doubled from two years ago thanks to markets performing well in this period.*
 >